TD22057/insteon-mqtt/doc/mqtt.md

 ### Activate all linking mode

-Supported: modem
+Supported: modem, devices

-This turns on all linking mode and is the same as pressing the set button on the modem.
+This turns on all linking mode and is the same as pressing the set button for 3 sec on the modem or device.
+The default group is 1.

+This can be used to connect new devices to the modem.
+Run 'linking modem', 'linking aa.bb.cc' to control the device from the modem and 'linking aa.bb.cc', 'linking modem' so the modem will get broadcast messages from the device.
+For more complicated devices, then run a 'pair device' command to configure the other links that the device needs.

 The command payload is:

    ```
-   { "cmd" : "set_btn", ["timeout" : time_sec] }
+   { "cmd" : "linking", ["group" : group] }
    ```

+Once you run the linking command, you should also run 'refresh' on the device to update it's local database.
+The modem will automatically update, but the devices don't send a message when the linking is complete so there is no way to know when to update the database.

 ### Refresh the device state and download it's all link database